 “This God made the world and everything in it. … He gives life, breath, and everything else to all people.
 From one person God made all nations who live on earth, and He decided when and where every nation would be.
 God has done all this, so that we will look for Him and reach out and find Him.
 He isn’t far from any of us, and He gives us the power to live, to move, and to be who we are…”

-Can it be that they do not know it is
+Could it be that we do not know or remember that it is

 “Because of the Lord’s great love we are not consumed, for His compassions never fail.
 They are new every morning…” and great is His faithfulness?
 (Lamentations 3:22-23, NIV)